bztsrc/raspi3-tutorial/README.md

 qemu-system-aarch64 -M raspi3 -kernel kernel8.img -drive file=$(yourimagefile),if=sd,format=raw -serial stdio
 ```

+**-M raspi3**
 The first argument tells qemu to emulate Raspberry Pi 3 hardware.

+**-kernel kernel8.img**
-The second tells the kernel filename to be used (or in second
+The second tells the kernel filename to be used.

+**-drive file=$(yourimagefile),if=sd,format=raw**
-case the SD card image too, which can be a standard rasbian image as well).
-Finally the last argument redirects the
+In second case this argument tells the SD card image too, which can be a standard rasbian image as well.

+**-serial stdio**
+**-serial null -serial stdio**
-emulated UART0 to the standard input/output of the terminal running qemu, so that everything sent to the serial line will be
+Finally the last argument redirects the emulated UART0 to the standard input/output of the terminal running qemu, so that everything
-displayed, and every key typed in the terminal will be received by the vm.
-Only works with the tutorials 05 and above, as UART1
+sent to the serial line will be displayed, and every key typed in the terminal will be received by the vm.
+Only works with the
-is *not* redirected by default.
-For that, you would have to add something like `-chardev socket,host=localhost,port=1111,id=aux -serial chardev:aux`
+tutorials 05 and above, as UART1 is *not* redirected by default.
+For that, you would have to add something like
-(thanks [@godmar](https://github.com/godmar) for the info), or simply use two `-serial` arguments (thanks [@cirosantilli](https://github.com/cirosantilli)).
+`-chardev socket,host=localhost,port=1111,id=aux -serial chardev:aux` (thanks [@godmar](https://github.com/godmar) for the info),
+or simply use two `-serial` arguments (thanks [@cirosantilli](https://github.com/cirosantilli)).

 **!!!WARNING!!!** Qemu emulation is rudimentary, only the most common peripherals are emulated! **!!!WARNING!!!**